 Tex.
 Gov't Code §2001.039 requires that a state agency periodically review its rules.
-In early 2018 the Department reviewed 10 TAC Chapter 1, Subchapter A, §1.11, Definition of Service-Enriched Housing and determined that the reason for the initial adoption of the rule continues to exist since the Council is codified in Tex.
+In late 2022 the Department reviewed 10 TAC Chapter 1, Subchapter A, §1.11, Definition of Service-Enriched Housing and determined that the reason for the initial adoption of the rule continues to exist since the Council is codified in Tex.
 Gov't Code §2306.1091.
-The Definition of Service-Enriched Housing was discussed by HHSCC at the January 31, 2018, Quarterly Council Meeting and the May 4, 2018, Quarterly Council Meeting.
-HHSCC was in favor of readopting the rule as is.
-The TDHCA Governing Board approved the proposed re-adoption of the Definition of Service-Enriched Housing (SEH) on May 24, 2018.
+The Definition of Service-Enriched Housing was discussed by HHSCC at all 2022 Quarterly Council Meetings.
+HHSCC was in favor of readopting the rule with minor updates to include additional special populations and clarifications.
+The TDHCA Governing Board approved the proposed re-adoption with amendments of the Definition of Service-Enriched Housing (SEH) on December 8, 2022.